Complaints Procedure – Clients

 Our complaints procedure

-You should first discuss the problem with the lawyer dealing with your matter, but if this does not resolve the problem, please contact the Team Leader, whose name is given in the letter sent to you when we agreed to act for you and which you will have received along with our Terms of Business.
+You should first discuss the problem with the lawyer dealing with your matter, but if this does not resolve the problem, please contact the Team Leader, whose name is given in the letter sent to you when we agreed to act for you.
 The Team Leader may delegate the handling of your complaint to a Sub-Team Leader where they consider that it is appropriate to do so.

 What will happen next?

-Mark Richardson will within 3 working days send you a letter acknowledging your complaint and asking you to confirm or explain any further details.
-We will in most cases deal with your complaints by correspondence, but if it is appropriate we may suggest a meeting at this stage.
-Mark may also delegate the handling of your complaint to another partner if this is administratively/geographically more convenient or sensible and will notify you who that is.
+Either Mark Richardson or Mark Smith will within 3 working days send you a letter or email acknowledging your complaint and asking you to confirm or explain any further details in writing.
+We will in most cases deal with your complaints by correspondence, but if it is appropriate, we may suggest a meeting at this stage.
+We may also delegate the handling of your complaint to another Partner if this is administratively/geographically more convenient or sensible and will notify you who that is.

-Mark may discuss with you at the outset the possibility of resolving the problem without following the formal complaints procedure.
-If matters can be resolved on this basis, the agreed action will be taken and he will either telephone or email you to confirm the action that has been taken.
-In agreeing to this more informal resolution, you are not agreeing that you will not pursue the complaint on a more formal basis, but we would hope that the matter can be resolved more quickly as a result of this action being taken.
+We may discuss with you at the outset the possibility of resolving the problem without following the formal complaints procedure.
+If matters can be resolved on this basis, the agreed action will be taken and we will either telephone or email you to confirm the action that has been taken.
+In agreeing to this more informal resolution, you are not agreeing that you will not pursue the complaint on a more formal basis, but we would hope that the matter could be resolved more quickly as a result of this action being taken.

 If the matter is not resolved on an informal basis, the following steps will be taken:-